Sage's Sanctum

 Trick Shooting

 Anyone who sees you perform that isn’t hostile becomes one step friendlier towards you for the rest of the day (unfriendly -> neutral -> friendly -> helpful).
-You must roll the usage die for your weapons' ammunition when you perform Trick Shooting.
+A Trick Shooting show uses 1d6 Bullets.

 Called Shot